martinjinda/example-gulp-browser-sync/README.md

 # example-gulp-browser-sync
-An example for basic settings of gulp and BrowserSync
+An example of Gulp setting for easier developing website templates with SASS and BrowserSync.